About the day hikes

 Nic and Julie Iannarone October 2016

-The three main day hikes are challenging with 20km (14 miles) of hiking and climbing up to 1000m.
+The three main day hikes are challenging with 20 km (14 miles) of hiking, and each climb up to 1000m.
 The steep climb on scree at the end of the Laguna de Los Tres hike is particularly tough, especially in bad weather, so you do need to be comfortable hiking for a full eight hour day.
-If you think this is too much of a challenge, the main hikes can be shortened and there are some great alternatives to the north of El Chalten.
-You may want to use the Aguas Arriba Lodge as a base for shorter hikes.

-It is a good idea to have a layered approach to clothing when day hiking in this area with base layer, thermal mid layer and a waterproof outer layer.
+Layering is key: pack a base layer, thermal mid layer and a waterproof outer layer.
 Wear good waterproof walking boots with ankle support and carry a 30 litre day pack with an extra layer, water bottle, a sandwich from the bakery in El Chalten and your camera - don't forget the sun cream!

 El Chalten is a three hour drive or bus from El Calafate airport and town.
 We suggest most people take the bus because it is comfortable and fast.
 There are also some overland ways to travel to El Chalten which you can see on our How to get to Los Glaciares map.